Facts of Benito Juárez, Tlaxcala

 In Benito Juárez there is a population of 3979 people of working age.

-The number of inhabitants aged 65 or over in this area is 376.
+The number of people between 0 and 4 years old in this area is 586.

 The number of women between 0 and 4 years old in the population is 299.

-The number of people in the age range of 5 to 9 years in this locality is 587.
+The number of boys and girls in the age range of 5 to 9 years old in Benito Juárez is 587.

 The number of women between 5 and 9 years old in Benito Juárez is 303.